 In case classroom lectures will not be possible, lectures will be delivered through web platforms as online streaming for at least one third of the course.
 The schedule of the streaming lectures will be communicated at the beginning of the course.
 All interactive activities will be delivered through online streaming.

 Acquiring knowledge and understanding: lectures and seminars with policy makers of institutions that promote innovation.

 Making judgements: during the course students will be encouraged to critically think on the importance of innovation for the change and competitiveness of the economic system.

 Learning skills: each case study will be evaluated with regard to the consistency between the main aspects of the theoretical framework and their practical implementation.

 Assessment methods and criteria

-For students who took part of a work group during the course, with subsequent presentation and discussion in the classroom, the final exam consists of 2 open questions.
-This is accompanied by the work group evaluation.
-The work group is worth one third of the final grade but only if the result of the final exam is sufficient.
+For attending students who participate to a work group during the course, the final exam consists of 1 open question out of 2.
+This is complemented by the work group evaluation, that accounts for one third of the final grade provided that the final exam is sufficient.

-Results will be notified on the Esse3 portal.
-Students can view the exam results by appointment with the teacher.
+Results will be notified on the course website.
+Students can view the exam results by appointment with the lecturer.

 If classroom exams will not be possible due to the public health emergency, the exam will consist in a oral examination using online platforms.
 For attending students, the oral exam will be structured as follows: each student will randomly draw two questions, and will choose which one to answer.
 Each question will be articulated in two or thee subquestions.
 The examiner might also ask clarification questions to go deeper into the topic.

 The exam will consist of 3 questions, in 2 hours.
 The acquired knowledge, the ability to understand and apply such knowledge with independent judgement, will be ascertained by evaluating the accuracy and consistency of the answers.
 The ability to communicate with appropriate technical language will be ascertained by evaluating the language used in the answers to questions.